bingseclab/VirtAnalyzer/README.md

 VirtAnalyzer is implemented as an IDAPython script.
 It recovers virtual inheritance tree from a C++ binary.

 ## How to run the script
-recover_virtual_inheritance_<itanium/msvc>.py can be executed by doing one of the following:
+The binary to be analyzed must first be loaded onto IDAPro.
+Then recover_virtual_inheritance_<itanium/msvc>.py can be executed by doing one of the following:

 Execute `runscript('recover_virtual_inheritance_<itanium/msvc>.py')` from IDAPro console.
 This should be full path to the script.